lavinog/GCE-7days2die/README.md

 Start a SSH session throught the GCE interface

 #### Install byobu
-It is recommended that you install byobu so that if you get disconnected, it wont terminate your session.
+It is recommended that you install [byobu](http://byobu.co/) so that if you get disconnected, it won't terminate your session.
 ```
+sudo apt update
 sudo apt install byobu
 byobu
 ```